This post may contain affiliate links. Please read our disclosure policy.

 - Flaxseed Meal: Flaxseed meal is rich in omega-3 fatty acids and fiber, and it an excellent binder for healthy snacks.
 The meal absorbs moisture while adding nutrients and a laundry list of health benefits!

-- Pumpkin Pie Spice Mix: My Pumpkin Pie Spice Mix recipe is fine-tuned to work in pumpkin pie as well as it does in muffins, rolls, oatmeal, or cookies!
+- Pumpkin Pie Spice Mix: My pumpkin spice recipe is fine-tuned to work in pumpkin pie as well as it does in these muffins, pumpkin spice dinner rolls, oatmeal, or chewy pumpkin chocolate chip cookies!

 - Kosher Salt: Kosher salt is lass salty than table salt and a teaspoon weighs less than other finer ground varieties.
 It heightens the flavor here and will keep your muffins from tasting dull or flat.